|Colors:||Black, tan, fawn, apricot, brindle|

 The female German Shepherd Mastiff Mix is also a large dog, but some weigh in at nearly half that of their brothers.
 She is likely to be a bit more nurturing and docile.

 Final Thoughts on the German Shepherd and Mastiff Mix

-With their history of protecting livestock and people, you can’t help but feel a sense of pride owning a German Shepherd Mastiff Mix.
-You know that they will be a courageous and loyal friend for life, while remaining gentle with even the youngest of the family.
+With their history of protecting livestock and people, you can’t help but feel a sense of pride in owning a German Shepherd Mastiff Mix.
+You know that they will be a courageous and loyal friend for life while remaining gentle with even the youngest of the family.
 Though they can be indifferent toward strangers and emit protectiveness, they can still make new friends with patience and guidance from you.

 Both breeds are recognized by the American Kennel Club, though the hybrid mix is not.
 But don’t let that stop you from exploring the positive aspects of this mixed breed.
 How long Mastiffs have been around says something about how well-loved they are, and everyone knows the German Shepherd is a lovely, intelligent, and obedient dog.